ychingrain/660-Automated/README.md

 # 660-Automated
-Convert Temperature from Farenheight to Celsius 3 Times
+Convert Temperature from Farenheight to Celsius